AntoineSoetewey/AssociationExplorer/documentation/vignette.md

 ## Example Dataset: European Social Survey (ESS)

-An illustrative example is included based on a curated subset of the **European Social Survey (ESS11)** dataset, filtered for Belgian respondents.
+An illustrative example is included based on a subset of the **European Social Survey (ESS11)** dataset, filtered for Belgian respondents and curated for demonstration purposes.

 - Raw ESS data and codebook: [https://ess.sikt.no/en/](https://ess.sikt.no/en/)
-- Data curation script for the example dataset: [`data/` folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/data)
+- Data curation script for the example dataset: [data folder](https://github.com/AntoineSoetewey/AssociationExplorer/tree/main/data)

 If you use the dataset used in the example, please cite the following: